Word of Mouth Marketing Examples and Practices for 2023

 The success of one of the all-time great advertising strategies that your brand or business may utilize to enhance sales and organic publicity.

 Squid Game was brought to our attention by family and friends who couldn’t stop talking about it.
 Countless memes are saturating news feeds on social media platforms such as Twitter, Facebook, Instagram, and TikTok.
+It was a great source of word-of-mouth marketing examples.

 We had to give the TV show a shot as well.
-When a TV show is followed with trends and memes, it almost drives you to want to watch the show so that you can relate to the people around you and understand the jokes being given.
+When a TV show is followed by trends and memes, it almost drives you to want to watch the show so that you can relate to the people around you and understand the jokes being given.

 The basic fact is that no paid ad campaign of any size could reach the level of success that Squid Game did only through word-of-mouth, and there is a science to back this up.
 Make your campaign so specific that your target audience becomes an enthusiastic supporter of the story.